UPC-School/DIBD-CC/Lab05.md

 **Q514.** How are you going to end this section regarding the use of AWS resources?

 ### Task 5.2: Amazon DynamoDB
 We are going to use **Amazon DynamoDB**, a NoSQL database service, to store the contact information that users submit.
 DynamoDB is a schema-less database, so you need to specify only a primary key attribute.
-Let us use the email field as a key for each register.

 #### Task 5.2.1: Create an IAM Policy, Role and User to run the application

 Next, you need to create a **IAM User** that will be granted with **only** the permissions that are strictly required to run your application.
 It is very important to grant the most restrictive set of permissions in case your application is compromised.
 The **IAM role** with an **IAM policy** that grants your web app permission to put items into your DynamoDB table.
-You will apply the role to the EC2 instances that run your application when you create an AWS Elastic Beanstalk environment.
+You will apply the role to the EC2 instances that run your application when executed by the Lambda function.

 ##### To create the IAM policy